Uncounted Oregon votes expose election vulnerability

-But about 100 of those ballots were mailed a day after the election.
+But the committee delivered about 100 of those ballots to an elections office a day after the election.
 They were not counted, disenfranchising those voters.
 The secretary of state fined the committee $94,750.

 As doubts arise in the nation about security of election systems that can be hacked and about reliance on aging or inadequate voting machines, more attention is being paid to voting by mail.
 After Oregon pioneered the all-mail vote in 2000, Colorado and Washington state followed suit.